St Trinian's (film): Cast and characters

-The members of Girls Aloud (Nicola Roberts, Kimberley Walsh, Sarah Harding, Nadine Coyle and Cheryl) all make cameo appearances as the members of St Trinian's school band in the film.
+The members of Girls Aloud (Nicola Roberts, Kimberley Walsh, Sarah Harding, Nadine Coyle and Cheryl Cole) all make cameo appearances as the members of St Trinian's school band in the film.
 Zöe Salmon also makes a cameo as an emo girl, while Nathaniel Parker, the director's real life brother, makes a short appearance as the Chairman of the National Gallery.
 Newscaster Jeremy Thompson also briefly appears, as himself.

 Music

 The film's score was composed by Charlie Mole.

 Soundtrack

 The film's soundtrack was released on 10 December 2007 via Universal Music Group.
 The album featured two original songs by British pop group Girls Aloud, including the single, "Theme to St. Trinian's".
 A music video for the song was released to promote the film and soundtrack.

 The film's cast also recorded the theme, as well as a cover of Shampoo's "Trouble".
 A music video of the cast performing "Trouble" was also released.
 Rupert Everett and Colin Firth, who star in the film, recorded the John Paul Young song "Love Is in the Air".
 A number of popular singles or current album tracks by artists, such as Mark Ronson, Lily Allen, Noisettes, Gabriella Cilmi, and Sugababes, were included on the soundtrack.